Home » Recipe Index » Desserts

 adding whipped cake batter to a bundt pan

-STEP SIX: Bake for 25-32 minutes or until a toothpick inserted into the center comes out clean.
-Turn the cake upside down and allow it to cool — if your pan has feet, you can turn it over directly onto a heat-proof surface.
+STEP SIX: Bake the cake for 25-32 minutes or until a toothpick inserted into the center comes out clean.
+Invert the cake by turning the pan upside down and allow it to cool — if your pan has feet, you can turn it over directly onto a heat-proof surface.
 If it doesn’t, use a cooling rack instead.

 STEP SEVEN: Let the cake cool for 1 hour before turning the pan.
 Use a small spatula or knife to release it from the pan, transfer it to a serving platter, and enjoy!